 Months of entry

-You will enhance your understanding of social and cultural differences and values, and you will analyse ethical dilemmas found in the profession.
+You will enhance your understanding of social and cultural differences and values while analysing ethical dilemmas found in the profession.
 This will give you the ability to work effectively and sensitively with clients from a variety of backgrounds.

 Even if you have limited experience in interpersonal and counselling practice, this course will provide you with the fundamentals needed to enter this rewarding field.